 But it’s really best not to do it.
-Particularly with longer stubble or with short beards, playing with the follicles will cause them to clump together and face directions they shouldn’t.
+Particularly with longer stubble or with short beards, playing with the hair will cause it to clump together and face odd directions.

-In doing this, you’ll potentially be exposing bald patches in your beard which were previously well masked.
+In doing this, you’ll potentially be exposing patches in your beard that were previously well-masked.

 In addition, playing and tugging at the hairs can actually cause them to fall out and make larger and even newer bald patches you otherwise wouldn’t have had.